-My approach to therapy is to help you change your relationship to suffering by increasing your awareness of the choices in your life.
+My relational approach to therapy is to help you change your relationship to suffering by holding yourself and your experiences with kindness and increasing your awareness of the choices in your life.

 Pleasure and pain are not optional.
 Suffering is.